 Interpretation: Between 2015 and 2020, women made 35% of global labor incomes.
-The population-weighted country average female share of labor income is even lower (29%).
-Sources and series: wir2022.wid.world/methodology and Neef and Robilliard (2021).
+The population-weighted country average female

 The role of pay ratios vs. employment ratios

 The labor income share held by women depends on two dimensions: their labor force participation compared with men on the one hand, and the gender earnings ratio on the other hand.
 In order to understand both the regional differences and the evolution over time of the female labor income share, it is interesting to see how earnings and employment ratios vary across regions and have evolved over time.
 In this chapter, we use ratios instead of gaps to make it easier to compare the values with the female income shares presented earlier: female labor income shares increase with both ratios.
 In other words, when both the earnings and employment ratios are high, women's labor income share is high as well.
 The results are presented on Figure 5.4.